JvanKatwijk/qt-dab/README.md

 Presets for Qt-DAB, dabMini and dab-2
 ----------------------------------------------------------------------

-A **preset** selector is available to allow storing and selecting "favorit" services.
+A *preset* selector is available to allow storing and selecting "favorit" services.
-Note that the services are encoded as "channel:serviceName" pair: it sometimes happens that a service appears in more than one ensemble (as example the "Omroep West" service appears in channels 5B and 8A.)
+Note that the services in the preset list are encoded as "channel:serviceName" pair: it sometimes happens that a service appears in more than one ensemble
+(as example the "Omroep West" service appears in channels 5B and 8A.)

 ![Qt-DAB with sdrplay input](/qt-dab-presets.png?raw=true)